Reading:

 Competitive Intelligence: Tracking Organic & Paid Keywords

 If you openly shared your advertising plan, you’d feel exposed.
-If anyone knew what you were planning, they could stay a step ahead of you.
-Your competitors could create their ads knowing exactly who you’re trying to reach and what you say when you reach them.
-That would be a major advantage, and it’s why we suggest you do that exact thing to your competitors.
+Anyone who knew what you were planning could stay ahead of you.
+Your competitors could create ads knowing who you’re trying to reach and what you say when you get them.
+That would be a significant advantage, and we suggest you do that to your competitors: improve your competitive intelligence.

 All of this insight helps you build a strategy to guard against your competitors.

-Because business is always growing and changing, you could always have new competitors to guard against.
-It’s important to stay on top of these threats, and keywords are the easiest ways to start.
+Because business is constantly growing and changing, you could always have new competitors to guard against.
+Staying on top of these threats is essential, and keywords are the easiest way to start.

-At SpyFu, you’re able to make it easy for businesses to see their competitors’ AdWords campaigns and their SEO performance.
+At SpyFu, you can make it easy for businesses to see their competitors’ AdWords campaigns and their SEO performance.

-You can collect information on millions of terms, and that includes the advertisers on those search results.
+You can collect information on those search results on millions of terms, including the advertisers.
 You tie it all together so that you can find the domains that compete with you on one keyword.
-Or, stretch out and find the ones that give you the biggest competition across most of your keyword list.
+Or, stretch out and find the ones that give you the most significant competition across your keyword list.

-That helps you stay on top of your known competitors as well any emerging threats that you might have missed.
-Tracking those competitors will be a critical part of your own growth.
+That helps you stay on top of your known competitors and any emerging threats you might have missed.
+Tracking those competitors will be a critical part of your growth.
 In that way, new and rising competitors can prove more valuable.
 If they’re new, they’re not yet cluttered.
-They are latching onto the most crucial keywords right now and investing in what converts.
-The evidence of their success is the fact that they are creeping up on your keywords.
-Don’t drop what you’re doing, but do pay attention to any reminders you can grab from your new competitors.
+They are now latching onto the most crucial keywords and investing in what converts.
+The evidence of their success is that they are creeping up on your keywords.
+Keep what you’re doing, but do pay attention to any reminders you can grab from your new competitors.

 If one competitor advertises on (buys) a keyword, that’s worth noting.
-If a second competitor (or third) also buy that same keyword, then that’s a signal that you found a good keyword.
+If a second competitor (or third) also buys that exact keyword, that signals that you found a good keyword.

-We believe that paying for a keyword for more than one month is like voting.
+Paying for a keyword for more than one month is like voting.
 The advertiser makes the active choice to pay for a click on their ad from this search.
-When multiple competitors of your vote for the same word, you can confidently add it to your own lineup.
+When multiple competitors of your vote for the same word, you can confidently add it to your lineup.

 You can find these keywords through tools like SpyFu.
-By entering your own domain, the tool automatically detects your biggest paid search competitors.
+The tool automatically detects your biggest paid search competitors by entering your domain.
 It shows you the exact keywords they’re buying that you don’t.

 It’s worth testing.
 (Ads are always worth testing.)
 But it’s far better than flying blind.
 You’ve drawn on the wisdom of the crowd.
 People who have been there before are leaving you hints of what works and what doesn’t–whether they realize it or not.